Cossey/docker/README.md

 ## Building Images

-Building of the images is done via the unified build tool.
+You can build them using the `build.ps1` in their folder or for packages marked as UBT, building of the images is done via the unified build tool.
-Located in the repository root, the build tool `build.ps1` can build the images as required.
+Located in the repository root, the UBT `build.ps1` can build all compatible packages.

 The environment variable `DOCKER_HUB_PROFILE` must be set before you can build as this specifies the docker hub profile to build the image for.